littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v5.9.1 (4/25/24) - Filename Hotfix
 -Extremely embarassing filename error fixed.

-v?.? (?/?/?) - Automated Indolence Redux
--Brought back the "Automated Indolence" civic.
---Now a start-only civic, and available to megacorps.
---Effects aren't based on base civic modifiers anymore (some moved to Councilor).
---Councilor now gives +robot output as well.
---Start with Administrative AI tech.
---Pops that spawn in Automated Indolence empires resent being in worker jobs and are worse at them.
-(This effect can fade with time when deprived of infrastructure that offsets it.)
---Colonies can construct buildings that boost worker-tier job output and happiness of worker and specialist pops, adds amenities, and increases mechanical pop assembly speed.
---Homeworld starts with top-tier version of this building.
---Researching "automation" tech (e.g. robots and AI) improves these buildings.
---Can construct "Leisure Centers" that give special highly-desired specialist-tier jobs that improve specialist output but increase worker resentment.
---May eventually get situations related to colonists learning to be more self-sufficient, or choosing to switch to a Rogue Servitor empire.

 v5.9 (2/27/24) - Eridanus (3.11) Update
 -Fixed what was needed for compatibility with Stellaris 3.11 (Eridanus)